mickjc750/str/README.md

  * Supports custom allocators, for applications which use temporary allocators for speed.
 Or can default to malloc/free for simplicity.
  * A rich set of of string splitting/trim/search functions.
  * A number parser which checks for errors, including range errors, or invalid input.
- * A test suite which uses https://github.com/silentbicycle/greatest, currently passing all 42 tests, 486 assertions.
+ * A test suite which uses https://github.com/silentbicycle/greatest, currently passing all 43 tests, 528 assertions.

- STR is not currently MISRA compliant, but as it doesn't depend on dynamic memory allocation, it has the potential to be so.
-I don't possess a MISRA linter, and I'm unable to find a free one.
-If a contributor wishes to provide information regarding the violations, I'm willing to make it comply.

  For an example of how useful this approach to string handling is, see the URI parser in [/examples/parse_uri/parse-uri.c](/examples/parse-uri/parse-uri.c)